-Dr. Nolan explains that there are other treatments as well, including PRP (platelet-rich plasma) injections, which may be used in certain situations.
+Dr. Nolan explains that other treatments, including PRP (platelet-rich plasma) injections, may be used in certain situations.
 There are additional medications she prescribes that can be used to help speed up regrowth.

-There is a natural supplement called Nutrafol Women that targets key factors that shorten the growth phase, delays new growth, and cause new hair to grow thinner.
+A natural supplement called Nutrafol Women targets key factors that shorten the growth phase, delays new growth, and cause new hair to grow thinner.
 Nutrafol is 100% drug-free, physician-formulated, and made with natural ingredients and no artificial additives.
-A 6-month randomized, double-blind, placebo-controlled study revealed that 80% of women report improved hair growth, 80% report improved hair thickness, and 73% report improved hair growth rate.
+A 6-month randomized, double-blind, placebo-controlled study revealed that 80% of women reported improved hair growth, 80% reported improved hair thickness, and 73% reported improved hair growth rate.

 How Can You Cope with Postpartum Hair Loss?